HYPOALLERGENIC PUPPIES AND DOGS FOR SALE

 You should also research what steps you may need to take to manage your allergy, to reduce the chance of a reaction.
 It is perfectly possible for an allergy-sufferer to live with hypoallergenic dogs; it just takes a little extra effort.

-The reason some breeds are considered hypoallergenic dogs is because they shed less frequently than normal dogs.
+The reason some breeds are considered hypoallergenic puppies and dogs is because they shed less frequently than normal dogs.
 Less hair being shed means that less dander is shed.
 Some of the hypoallergenic breeds, such the Maltese, are on the small side.
 This means that even if they shed a little dander, it’s a lot less than a larger dog would shed.

 Which dogs tend to shed less?
 Breeds with shorter hair tend to shed less, though that’s no guarantee.
 Curly coats, as seen in Poodles; or wiry hair, common in terriers, are also good choices.
 Some dogs with longer fur, such as the Australian Silky or the Afghan Hound, shed less due to their unique silky coat.

 Generally speaking, dogs with more hair-like fur are less likely to trigger an allergy because they tend to shed less.
 This does mean that they need more grooming, as their coats may be prone to tangling and matting.
 They may also need to be clipped regularly to keep their hair in check.

 Hopefully you’ll be able to enjoy your hypoallergenic pet’s company and have a great life together.
 Depending on how severe your allergy is, you may still need to take a few steps to help control any potential allergic reactions.